mitin001/transcriber/blog/computer-networks-tanenbaum/reading-along/writing-direction.md

 > When Mongolian is written horizontally, the characters are rotated.

-Some prefer alternating between left-to-right and right-to-left directions for odd and even lines.
+Some even prefer alternating between left-to-right and right-to-left directions for odd and even lines.

 > Early Greek used a system called boustrophedon (literally, “ox-turning”).
 In boustrophedon writing, characters are arranged into horizontal lines, but the individual lines alternate between right to left and left to right, the way an ox goes back and forth when plowing a field.